Charlie-Root/r53spflat/README.md

 example.com TXT "v=spf1 mx include:spf0.example.com -all"
 ```
 * This anchor record is never changed by `r53spflat`.
 It's purpose is to link to the first SPF record in the chain that `r53spflat` manages.
+* Run r53spflat with the `--one-record` switch if you prefer to it manage a single record instead of a chain of includes.

 ### 2. Edit the r53spflat configuration file
 Create a spfs.json file.
 Add all the entries required: